ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 To manage the HyTrust DataControl service (HTDC), access the HTDC WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTDC console from the vSphere Web Client.

-## Accessing the HyTrust DataControl WebGUI from the IBM Cloud for VMware Solutions console
+## Accessing the HyTrust DataControl WebGUI from the VMware Solutions console
 {: #managinghtdc-accessing-webgui}

 To log in to the WebGUI of the primary or secondary HTDC appliance, use the WebGUI credentials found on the HyTrust DataControl service details page.